Veterinary Detectives: Using Cytology to Solve Medical Mysteries

 Dr. Baker: Yes.
 I love it.

-Krysten: You are speaking in the recent graduates track, which we originally established to give new practitioners extra training on subjects that might not be covered in depth in veskill.
+Krysten: You are speaking in the recent graduates track, which we originally established to give new practitioners extra training on subjects that might not be covered in depth in vet school.
 The goal here is to boost their knowledge as well as their confidence in tricky situations.
-But it sounds like cytology is a subject that can be tricky for all practitioners.
-And new graduates aren’t the only ones who will benefit from attending your sessions.
+But it sounds like cytology is a subject that can be tricky for all practitioners, and new graduates aren’t the only ones who will benefit from attending your sessions.

 Dr. Baker: And that’s a little bit unique about cytology.
 New grads and even seasoned veterinarians really oftentimes struggle with cytology.
 And I do these same talks, regardless of did you just graduate or have you been out ten years or have you been out 30 years?
 I have veterinarians that attend my talks and take my courses and all these things from a huge span of experience, and so that tells me this is just needed.
 It doesn’t matter where you are, you don’t need to feel uncomfortable like, “Oh, I don’t know what I’m doing, and I’m ten years out.”
 No matter where you are with cytology, it’s just a challenging modality, and it doesn’t have to be that challenging!
 If we had some foundation to build on, we really just need a good foundation.
 And again, there’s some incredible professors out there in the schools that do teach a good foundation, but repetition can be really valuable.
 Hearing things from different people, seeing different cases, really helps build on that experience, just like any other area of veterinary medicine.
 And the more you see, the more you practice, the better you’re going to get.
 So, yeah, new grads all the way to, I mean, I’ve had retirees in my courses.
 It’s just people that want to learn more and just never really got the chance to do that in their career.